Minsuchoi-1999/Minsuchoi-1999/README.md

 - Undergraduate Researcher in Numerical Analysis Lab, College of Natural Sciences, Kyungpook National University (Since Aug 2023)
 - Tutor for Foreign Exchange Students in the Department of Computer Science Department, 2nd Semester
 - Teaching Assistant for Natural Science Coding Fundamentals (Python Programming) (Sep 2023 ~ )
+- Dream and Design Scholarship, Kyungpook National University (sole winner for 3 consecutive years in the Department of Computer Science)